Azure/bicep-types-az/generated/app_0/microsoft.app/2025-10-02-preview/types.md

 ## Scale
 ### Properties
 * **cooldownPeriod**: int: Optional.
-KEDA Cooldown Period.
+KEDA Cooldown Period in seconds.
 Defaults to 300 seconds if not set.
 * **maxReplicas**: int: Optional.
 Maximum number of container replicas.
 Defaults to 10 if not set.
 * **minReplicas**: int: Optional.
 Minimum number of container replicas.
 * **pollingInterval**: int: Optional.
-KEDA Polling Interval.
+KEDA Polling Interval in seconds.
 Defaults to 30 seconds if not set.
 * **rules**: [ScaleRule](#scalerule)[]: Scaling rules.

 ## ScaleConfiguration